subbu-art/DatExtractor/README.rst

    :target: https://dateutil.readthedocs.io/en/latest/

-The `DatExtractor` module provides the most efficient way of extracting date from text, available in Python.
+The `DatExtractor` module provides the most efficient way of extracting date from text in the required format you need, available in Python.

 Installation
 ============